rafaelborja/SmartthingsAugustPro/README.md

-# SmartThingsAugustPro
+# SmartThings August Smart Lock Pro Z-Wave Device handler with DoorSense™
-Z-Wave device handle for August Pro Smart Lock device handler with door sense.
+Z-Wave device handle for August Pro Smart Lock device handler with DoorSense™.

 Due to limitations (recognize contact sensor in automation and displaying information using tiles) this device handler creates a child contact sensor (based on new [child contact sensor device]( https://github.com/SmartThingsCommunity/SmartThingsPublic/blob/master/devicetypes/smartthings/child-contact-sensor.src/child-contact-sensor.groovy))

 ### Why use it?

-You should use this device handler if you have a August Lock Pro and you want to use door sense in automations with no need to have an august connect acting as a bridge (see Validation scenario)
+You should use this device handler if you have a August Lock Pro and you want to use DoorSense™ in automations with no need to have an august connect acting as a bridge (see Validation scenario)

 ### Validation scenario
 This device handler was tested using Samsung Connect Home Pro (Smartthings V2 Hub) with Firmware version	000.027.00010 in a set up with +10 z-wave devices.